In this article, you will learn everything you need to know about the Endpoint Detection - Next-Gen Antivirus & MDM module.

 - Zero - Trust Execution Protection

 This view displays a table with the processes (non-signed executable files) intercepted by the Zero-Trust Execution Protection engine and the following details: Hostname, Username, Process Name, MD5 Hash, Timestamp, and Status.
+Selecting a file from the list allows you to add it to the exclusion list or upload it to the storage.

 The Download CSV functionality allows you to generate and download a CSV report that includes all the information in Standard or Verbose mode corresponding to each view.